 Warmth is for the weak.
 Winter is a real season, and no country showcases and embraces winter quite like Austria.
-Whether it’s spicy mulled wine by the fire or revelling in winter sports and activities while drenched in sunshine, winter in Innsbruck is a must, especially for anyone who has ever found themselves dreaming of a white Christmas.
+Whether it’s spicy mulled wine by the fire or a sunny day on the slopes, winter in Innsbruck is a must.
+Even more so for anyone dreaming of a white Christmas.

-The city, which has twice hosted the Winter Olympic Games, once in 1964 and again in 1976, is perhaps best known as an international sporting destination.
-However, it also boasts a unique and quaint cityscape filled with holiday lights, bustling markets, and local cuisine to explore.
+The host city of both the 1964 and 1976 Winter Olympic Games is best known as an international sporting destination.
+However, it also boasts a unique cityscape with holiday lights, bustling markets, and great local cuisine.

 Here’s our take on why you should spend winter in Innsbruck.